savanarohit/Django-WebApp/1_introduction/README.md

     Virtualenv location: C:\Users\rohit\.virtualenvs\2_web_development_django-XOwsaMNC
     Creating a Pipfile for this project...

 3. Adding dependencies: To add a package dependency to your project, use the pipenv install command followed by the package name.
-For example, to install Django, run:

     pipenv install django     # This installs Django and automatically updates the Pipfile and Pipfile.lock files, which keep track of your project's dependencies.